ndsurgenor/east-street/README.md

 ## UX Design

 The site is aimed at helping customers to easily access information regarding the restaurant opening/closing times, menu, and location, as well as providing a simple interface for making, viewing, updating, and deleting bookings made with the restaurant.

+The site is also designed with the restaurant manager/site administrator in mind, providing an admin-only area accessible via https://east-street-bc0671035c95.herokuapp.com/admin

 ## Strategy